scottoffen/express-lembro/README.md

 memory, and obviously only work within a single process.
 ```

-And if you are looking at this module, you are likely asking: what do I do if I need server-side in-memory session storage that **doesn't need to scale** past a single process?
+And if you are looking at this module, you are likely asking: what do I do if I **_want_** server-side in-memory session storage that **doesn't need to scale** past a single process?

 Answer: Use `express-lembro`.